mlibrary/design-system-old/packages/docs/updates.md

 {{ description }}

+## December 2020

+- Added "Edit on CodePen" near code examples to encourage design system prototyping, component, and or styling playground.
+- Added [tailwindcss](https://tailwindcss.com/) to our [stylesheet](/#css).
+Feedback is encouraged as we consider tailwind as a common styling solution.

 ## October 2020

 - Added [Universal Header component research findings](/components/universal-header/#research) in allignment with our principle of Design System contributions being [backed by research](/support/#1.-backed-by-research).